barbarer/py4e-int/_sources/iterations/while.rst

     :answer_c: x = 4; y = 3
     :answer_d: x = 4; y = 2
     :correct: c
-    :feedback_a: The values of x and y will change.
+    :feedback_a: Incorrect!
+These were the values of x and y at first, but they changed by the time the loop finished executing.
+Try again.
-    :feedback_b: The conditions of the while loop will not allow this combination to occur.
+    :feedback_b: Incorrect!
+The while loop will finish executing before x and y reach these values.
+Try again.
-    :feedback_c: The loop will terminate at x = 4 and y = 3 because at this point, x is not less than y.
+    :feedback_c: Correct!
+The loop will terminate at x = 4 and y = 3 because at this point, x is not less than y.
-    :feedback_d: This loop will terminate before x = 4 and y = 2 because x has already been greater than y.
+    :feedback_d: Incorrect!
+The way the loop modifies x and y, it is impossible for y to be 2 while x is 4.
+Try again.

     Consider the code block below.
 What are the values of x and y when this while loop finishes executing?